iYuqinL/sermonitor/readme.md

 It means: there is still a lot of room for improvement.

 So I need your help.
-I really appreciate it if you want to improve the tool (web view or status information).
+I will really appreciate it if you want to improve the tool (web view or status information).
+Here is the [Development details](development.md).